jglrxavpok/Weac2/specs.md

 Preface
 --------
 WeaC (Abbreviation of Weak C) is an object-oriented (only code wise, Java primitives types are just wrapped inside WeaC classes) language attempting to mix C, Java and Scala concepts with a as little and simple as possible syntax.
 The language is still an experiment in order to learn how to make a compiler.
-It runs on the Java Virtual Machine and is designed to be used along side Java classes.
+It is targeted to run mainly on the Java Virtual Machine and is designed to be used along side Java classes.
 ____

 Syntax